pchelka84/pig-game/README.md

 - The first player to reach 100 points on GLOBAL score wins the game
 - A player looses his ENTIRE score when he rolls TWO 6 in a row.
 After that, it's the next the next player's turn.
 - Add an input field to the HTML where payers can set the winning score, so that they can change the predefined score of 100.
+- Add anohter dice to the game, so that there are two dices now.
+The player looses his current score when one of them is a 1.

 ![picture](img/pig-game.jpg)